Code-Institute-Submissions/Stream-One-Project-4/README.md

 ## Testing
 The project was tested on many different devices and across a range of browsers.
 No automated testing was used, however all javascript/jquery was manually tested.

-Quiz:
+For example the quiz:
-Inside the form I included type="number" into the input tag to limit the user to submitting numbers, I also included the keyword required.
+Inside the form I included type="number" into the input tag to limit the user to submitting numbers, I also included the keyword 'required'.

 Each answer was parsed into an integer and added together to get our total.
 Our total determines which image is shown.
 Each answer was also passed into a function to ensure the number is between one and five inclusive, numbers outside this